 Elderly adults experiencing changes in behavior and emotions need specialized care in a safe and supportive environment.
-Tuality’s inpatient geriatric psychiatry facility provides coordinated care for the unique needs of older adults in crisis to improve their quality of life and well-being.
+The inpatient geriatric psychiatry facility at Hillsboro Medical Center provides coordinated care for the unique needs of older adults in crisis to improve their quality of life and well-being.

 We focus on rehabilitation to help patients achieve the highest possible level of function by providing:

 - One of only three acute psychiatric centers in Oregon that specialize in geriatrics.

 - Access to OHSU’s world-class specialists for medical and surgical consultation.

 - A large open space for patients to enjoy meals and activities.

 - Private rooms with platform beds to reduce possibility of injury.

 - An open nurses’ station for an inviting environment of care.

 - A beautiful garden for patients and their families to enjoy.